‘British’ represents quality

 The important Chinese concept to understand is ‘face’.
-It dominates society and is the driving factor behind consumer behaviour.
-‘Face’ is the importance the Chinese place on being perceived in a positive light, as successful and having status and will make purchases based on this priority.
+It dominates society and is the driving factor behind consumer behavior.
+‘Face’ is the importance of the Chinese place on being perceived in a positive light, as successful and having status and will make purchases based on this priority.

 British brands can tap into this fixation with status and appearance.
 British apparel connotes heritage and a sense of maturity but most importantly, from the Chinese perspective, is associated with wealth and luxury.

 Chinese Millenials, those born after 1990, have grown up in a strong consumer culture.
 They have been highly exposed to international brands from a young age and, if born into a wealthy family, are the driving force behind the success of brands such as Burberry.

 The one-child policy created the phenomenon of the ‘little emperor’.
 A generation of younger, wealthy Chinese who have been doted on by their parents, two sets of grandparents as well as uncles and aunts because they were an only child.
 This has led to a wave of consumers with more money and an even stronger preoccupation with status purchasing.

 The image of London is iconic in China, it is now the top European destination for Chinese visitors behind Paris, in fact, in 2016 approximately 100 000 Chinese visited London.
 Images of London landmarks can be used to great effect in branding to immediately convey ‘Britishness’ as this is most often how life in the UK is perceived to be.
 They are buying into a certain cultural lifestyle.